makhshari/makhshari/README.md

 Reach out to me if you wish to collaborate with me or if you want to learn these skills too!

 ## When I'm not coding...
-* Playing drums
+* Playing drums🥁
    * I was the drummer for [Crows in the Rain](https://open.spotify.com/artist/2Xk3Hc122tA7NeychRuT0u?si=fZ8AacFlTEuNFnZ6XopEBg&dl_branch=1) for 3 years.
-We recorded three albums (23 songs) with some of the songs having [over 100k Streams on Spotify](https://open.spotify.com/track/2M4OCoJ5q4sYmItQ2YQcH8?si=aa2caadf74d14382).
+We recorded three albums (23 songs) with some of the songs having [over 100k Streams on Spotify](https://open.spotify.com/track/2M4OCoJ5q4sYmItQ2YQcH8?si=aa2caadf74d14382)❤️.
-* Spending time with friends and families, playing soccer, cooking, skateboarding, ...
+* Spending time with friends and families, playing soccer, cooking, reading, skateboarding, ... ☀️

  # How to reach me?